fanglioc/Compositional_Function_Networks/README.md

 ## Citation

-If you use this project in your research, please cite our paper:
+If you use this project in your research, please cite my paper:

 ```bibtex
 @misc{li2025compositionalfunctionnetworkshighperformance,